h5bp/Front-end-Developer-Interview-Questions/README.md

 * What did you learn yesterday/this week?
 * What excites or interests you about coding?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
-(OS, Editor or IDE, Browsers, Tools etc.)
+(OS, Editor or IDE, Browsers, Tools, etc.)
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
   * File concatenation
 * Can you describe the difference between progressive enhancement and graceful degradation?
   * Bonus points for describing feature detection
-* How would you optimize a websites assets/resources?
+* How would you optimize a website's assets/resources?
   * Looking for a number of solutions which can include:
     * File concatenation
     * File minification
     * CDN Hosted
     * Caching
-    * etc.
 * Traditionally, why has it been better to serve site assets from multiple domains?
   * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
     * Bonus points for identifying mobile as a possible downside (http://www.mobify.com/blog/domain-sharding-bad-news-mobile-performance/)
     * Bonus points for identifying HTTP2 / SPDY as an exception
-* Name 3 ways to decrease page load. (perceived or actual load time)
+* Name 3 ways to decrease page load (perceived or actual load time).
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
   * Suggest the project utilize something like EditorConfig (http://editorconfig.org)
   * Conform to the conventions (stay consistent)